pink-junkjard/hyperfiddle/README.md

 > *The radio control on `:fiddle/type` is a custom attribute renderer, `qe-picker-control`, which is eval'ed at runtime. `:fiddle/query`'s custom renderer is a CodeMirror.
 The fiddle's own layout (including button labels and local state) is a fiddle renderer, about 100 lines of Reagent markup eval'ed at runtime.
 Each menu is a link to another fiddle, with its own data dependencies and renderers.*

-# FAQ and anti-features

-Integration with REST/fiat APIs: Hyperfiddle can't help you with foreign data sync but it doesn't get in the way either.
-Run a custom backend next to hyperfiddle.server (or integrate with hyperfiddle.server) and do legacy web development.

-Local state in UI: Hyperfiddle is about data sync and has no opinion about how your views work.
-Local state is perfectly allowable, do what you've always done.
-Keep in mind that Hyperfiddle data sync is so fast (on par with static sites) that you may not need much local state; just use page navigation (the URL is a perfectly good place to store state).

-Reframe: Reframe does not support SSR and the degree of local state which reframe encourages is not idiomatic in Hyperfiddle-in-the-large.
-Hyperfiddle internally uses a redux-like action/reducer pattern.
-Your custom renderers (including the root renderer) have no restrictions and you should have no trouble using Reframe.

-Query subscriptions: This is a Datomic question and it is possible for straightforward queries, see this [reddit thread](https://www.reddit.com/r/Clojure/comments/6rncgw/arachneframeworkfactui/dl7r1xs/?context=2).

-* Eric: I would like to understand where caching actually happens
-* Eric: What happens from top to bottom when a form is rendered
-* Eric: synchronous and reactive - what does this mean?

 ## How far will it scale?

 Without immutability in the database, all efforts to abstract higher will fail; because to achieve the